freddy-/3d-printer-sd-file-server/README.md

 The tests were made using a Kingroon KP3S.
 This printer have a MakerBase Robin Nano clone board with a connector for a external SD board.

 ### Firmware update
-Firmware update can be done via browser throught url `<esp-ip>/update`
+Firmware update can be done via browser through url `<esp-ip>/update`

 ### Dependencies
 - [ESP8266 Arduino](https://github.com/esp8266/Arduino)  version 3.1.2